Sandra Palmer (golfer)

 Sandra Palmer (born March 10, 1943) is an American professional golfer.
 She became a member of the LPGA Tour in 1964 and won 19 LPGA Tour events, including two major championships, during her career.
-She was elected to the World Golf Hall of Fame in 2023 and will be inducted in 2024.
+She was elected to the World Golf Hall of Fame in 2023 and was inducted in 2024.

-Amateur career
+Early life and amateur career

-Palmer was born in Fort Worth, Texas, but grew up (and first played golf) in Bangor, Maine.
+In 1943, Palmer was born in Fort Worth, Texas.
+However, she grew up (and first played golf) in Bangor, Maine.

 She attended North Texas State University where she was a cheerleader and Homecoming Queen.
-Palmer attended North Texas State University, where she was runner-up in the 1961 National Collegiate Championship.
+In 1961, she was runner-up at the National Collegiate Championship.
 While at North Texas State, Palmer joined Alpha Delta Pi sorority.
 She was a four-time winner of the West Texas Amateur and won the Texas State Amateur in 1963.

 Professional career

-Palmer turned professional and became a member of the LPGA Tour in 1964.
-She won 19 events on the Tour, and also several other professional events, including some as a senior.
+In 1964, Palmer turned professional and became a member of the LPGA Tour.
+She won 19 events on tour and also several other professional events including some as a senior.

 Her two wins in major championships came at the 1972 Titleholders Championship and the 1975 U.S. Women's Open.
 She topped the money list for 1975 and was awarded the LPGA Player of the Year title.
 Her ten top-10 finishes on the money list came in ten straight years from 1968 to 1977.
 She played her last event on the Tour in 1997.